nhsengland/NHSE_SW_Discharge_and_Flow_Dashboard/README.md

 This repository contains the SQL code used to produce the NHS England South West Discharge and Flow Dashboard.

 The dashboard provides a regional overview of discharge performance, patient flow, length of stay, bed occupancy and virtual ward activity across acute providers in the South West.
-It supports operational performance monitoring and identifies opportunities to improve patient flow and discharge processes.

 **Note:** No patient-level or identifiable data are stored within this repository.

 ---